About The Foundation

 Most if his films didn’t have commentaries recorded.
 Film maker and Foundation Trustee John Walsh recorded all of the remaining films with Ray which give a complete recorded of his work.

-We are in very early talks about making some of those films that remained on Ray’s development slate a cinematic reality by 2020.
+We are in very early talks about making some of those films that remained on Ray’s development slate a cinematic reality.

 The Ray & Diana Harryhausen Foundation is a registered Scottish charity (No. SC001419) and is recognised by the US Internal Revenue Service as a Foreign Tax‑Exempt Organisation.
 The registered office of the Foundation is Princes Exchange, 1 Earl Grey Street, Edinburgh EH3 9EE, UK.